memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 ### AES

 AES (Advanced Encryption Standard) is a symmetric key cryptographic algorithm, meaning the same key is used for both encryption and decryption of the message.
-The algorithm offers various modes such as CBC (Cipher Block Chaining), ECB (Electronic Codebook), CTR (Counter), CCM (Counter with CBC-MAC), each with different characteristics.
+The algorithm offers various modes such as CBC (Cipher Block Chaining), ECB (Electronic Codebook), CTR (Counter), and CCM (Counter with CBC-MAC), each with different characteristics.
 In this publication, we will focus on the CTR mode for several reasons:

 1. Security: CTR mode is considered one of the most secure AES modes[^ctr_mode].
 2. Popularity: It is widely used because it allows encrypting/decrypting any block without the need to know any other block.
 This mode is employed in MCUBoot[^mcuboot_2].